johnwcowan/pdp8x/arch.md

    the 32 low-order bits.
 To shift:

    * set L to 0
+   * set GTF to the low-order bit of MQ
    * shift the bits of MQ right
    * set the 0x8000_0000 bit of MQ to the 0x0000_0001 bit of AC
    * shift the bits of AC right